Posandu/tronic247/posts/using-drizzle-orm-with-sveltekit/index.md

 });
 ```

-We're using the `boolean`, `timestamp`, `int`, and `varchar` functions from `drizzle-orm/mysql-core` to create our table columns.
-We then use the `mysqlTable` function to create our table.
-This function takes 2 arguments: the table name and an object containing the table columns.
-We're also using the `autoincrement`, `primaryKey`, `notNull`, and `default` functions to set the appropriate constraints on our columns.

 Did you also notice that this schema is written in TypeScript?
 That's another cool feature of Drizzle ORM!
 We can write our schema in TypeScript, and Drizzle ORM will automatically generate the SQL for us.
 This is a huge improvement over Prisma, which requires us to write our schema in a custom DSL.
 Here's the SQL that Drizzle ORM generates for us:

 ```sql